 Human activity on the site probably began in the 16th century BCE, although what we see today is probably the result of modifications made in the late 13th century BCE, not long before the Hittite Empire began its steep and mysterious decline.

 Chamber B is accessible via a narrow passage with winged demons on both sides.
 It is believed that Chamber B was built as a memorial chapel for Tudhaliya IV, dedicated by his son Suppiluliuma II at the end of the 13th century BCE.
 The reliefs on the walls are much better preserved than those in Chamber A. A line of gods of the underworld is pictured on the wall immediately to the right of the entrance.
 On the opposite wall is a representation of Nergal, the God of the Sword and the Underworld.
-To the left of this relief, a cartouche with the name of Tudhaliya IV is visible, and this same king is shown embracing the Thunder God Teshub on the right side.
+To the left of this relief, a cartouche with the name of Tudhaliya IV is visible, and this same king is depicted being embraced by the god Sharruma (son of the Thunder God Teshub).

 Alacahöyük was the centre of the flourishing Hattian culture during the Bronze Age.
 It was later occupied by the Hittites who used the city as their first capital before moving over to Hattusa.
 The site is located in Alaca, northeast of Hattusa.